 What is baptism and why do we get baptized?

 Being baptized in Jesus’ name shows your identification with Christ’s death, burial, and resurrection (Acts 2:38; Romans 6:3-8; Colossians 2:12; 1 Peter 3:21).
 In baptism, you as a believer are publicly testifying that when Christ died on the cross for your sins, you died to your former life of sin against God.
-But as Christ was raised from the dead, so you were also raised to eternal life in relationship with Him.
-Baptism is thus a public declaration and picture of the salvation found in Christ.
+But as Christ was raised from the dead, so you were also raised to eternal life in relationship with him.
+Baptism is thus a public declaration and a picture of the salvation found in Christ.

 If I sin as a Christian, should I get baptized again?

 When we sin as Christians, we are called to repent and turn to Jesus to forgive us and change our ways.
-God’s word says, “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:9).
+God’s word says, “If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:9).
 Because of the forgiveness brought about by Jesus’ once-for-all, atoning sacrifice for sin, we do not need to be baptized every time we sin.

 Can I get baptized if I’ve been baptized before?
 What if I was baptized as a baby?

-Baptism is a public identification of your faith in Christ and commitment to follow Him.
+Baptism is a public identification of your faith in Christ and commitment to follow him.
 We would only encourage you to be baptized more than once if your initial baptism was not out of a sincere belief in Jesus.